WHAT IS AYA?

 There is a limited understanding of the difference in the biology of tumors in AYAs compared with children and older adults.

-Perhaps it’s a difference in the way an AYA metabolizes or tolerates chemotherapy.
+- Perhaps it’s a difference in the way an AYA metabolizes or tolerates chemotherapy.

-Perhaps the hormonal and cellular signaling around the tumor is different in an AYA body.
+- Perhaps the hormonal and cellular signaling around the tumor is different in an AYA body.

-Perhaps the pathogenesis of the same tumor is different depending on the stage of life.
+- Perhaps the pathogenesis of the same tumor is different depending on the stage of life.

-We just know that AYAs respond differently to treatment compared to other aged populations, prompting a significant need to fund and execute AYA-focused medical research.
+We just know that AYAs respond differently to treatment compared to other aged populations, prompting a significant need to fund and execute AYA-focused research.

 LIMITED CLINICAL TRIALS